Genius Party: Gala

-In a forested village of yokai, a giant seed crash lands nearby.
+In a forested village of yōkai, a giant seed crash lands nearby.
 The villagers all angrily attack it, but a young oni named Co-oni begins to hear strange noises emanating from it.
 He is called upon by elder Jii who summons a harpy girl and a giant cat to help fulfill the purpose of the seed.
 Riding atop giant instruments, the three of them proceed to play music to awaken the seed as it cracks open to reveal a giant bud.
 Soon, the other villagers join in by playing their own instruments as Jii turns into a wooden idol and leaves the rest up to his progeny.
 Co-oni stands atop the bud as it continues to grow higher and higher towards a bright light in the clouds.
 It is revealed that the plant is actually quite small and is growing from a potted plant on the balcony of a Japanese apartment complex.
 A small boy notices that it is growing and alerts his mother about it.